Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ignoring it is enough here.
 No-OP for optimistic locking.

 ## 89-015 Testing Order Payment Saga
-Let's write a test for OrderPaymentSaga to test the concurrent access and optimistic locking.
+**Let's write an integration test for OrderPaymentSaga to test the concurrent access and optimistic locking.** We do this in `order-container` module.

-016 Updating Payment database schema, config and package structure for Outbox 017 Refactoring Payment domain layer Adding Outbox schedulers 018 Refactoring Payment Data Access module for Outbox pattern 019 Refactoring Payment Messaging module for Outbox pattern 020 Refactoring Payment domain layer Updating Message listener implementation 021 Testing Payment Request Message Listener for double payment 022 Refactoring Restaurant Service for Outbox pattern - Part 1 023 Refactoring Restaurant Service for Outbox pattern - Part 2 024 Testing the application end-to-end with Outbox pattern changes 025 Testing failure scenarios
+In this integration test, we will use sql files to initialize some data on postgres db.

+When we delete from orders table(for example in OrderPaymentSagaTestCleanUp.sql), related order_items and order_address records because of the `ON DELETE CASCADE`.

+We can use countdown latch instead of thread.join() .

+## 90-016 Updating Payment database schema, config and package structure for Outbox

+## 91-017 Refactoring Payment domain layer Adding Outbox schedulers
+## 92-018 Refactoring Payment Data Access module for Outbox pattern
+## 93-019 Refactoring Payment Messaging module for Outbox pattern
+## 94-020 Refactoring Payment domain layer Updating Message listener implementation
+## 95-021 Testing Payment Request Message Listener for double payment
+## 96-022 Refactoring Restaurant Service for Outbox pattern - Part 1
+## 97-023 Refactoring Restaurant Service for Outbox pattern - Part 2
+## 98-024 Testing the application end-to-end with Outbox pattern changes
+## 99-025 Testing failure scenarios